mmistakes/so-simple-theme/_mnprdocs/cutout.md

 tags: [Docs, MNPRX]
 comments: true
 schema:
+redirect_from:
+  - /projects/MNPRX/docs/cutout/
 ---

 ## Cutout

 The _Cutout_ style simulates a _paper cutout_ effect with two sheets of paper on top of each other.
 The top sheet is "cut-out" following the _cutout mask_, revealing the bottom sheet underneath.
 Through several attributes, the lighting can be adjusted globally to control the shadow cast by the top sheet on the bottom sheet.

 <figure class="pull-center">